By Jennifer Heathcote, regional sales manager, Phoseon Technology

 All UV curing sources can be characterized according to spectral wavelength (nm), peak irradiance (Watts/cm2) and energy density (Joules/cm2).
 As with all spectral emissions, UV light exhibits properties of both photon particles and waves and is defined according to its wavelength.
 For ultraviolet wavelengths, this distance is on the order of a billionth of a meter and is typically categorized into bands of UVC (100 to 280 nm), UVB (280 to 315 nm), UVA (315 to 400 nm) and UVV (400 to 700 nm).
 While arc and microwave lamps are considered broadband sources in that they include wavelengths across the full UV spectrum as well as infrared, UV LEDs are relatively monochromatic and much more intense, with peak UVA wavelengths of 365, 385, 395 and 405 nm.
 Refer to the chart in Figure 2.

 It should be noted that significant research and development in the UVC and UVB bands is being driven by the medical (UVB) and purification and sterilization (UVC) industries.
-The latest UVC and UVB LEDs are currently very low power (2), relatively inefficient, offer very short lifetimes (
+The latest UVC and UVB LEDs are currently very low power (<250mW/cm2), relatively inefficient, offer very short lifetimes (<1,000 hours) and cost hundreds of times more than UVA diodes.
+Currently UVC LEDs are thought to be several years or more away from practical commercialization at much lower irradiance levels and shorter lifetimes than UVA LEDs currently emit.

 Peak irradiance (Watts/cm2) is the radiant power arriving at a surface per unit area, whereas energy density (Joules/cm2) is the radiant energy arriving at a surface per unit area.
 In other words, for a given surface area, peak irradiance is the delivered power, and energy density is the total delivered energy.
 Peak irradiance is affected by the power of the light source, the use of reflectors or optics and the distance of the source from the cure surface.
 Energy density is a factor of the power of the light source, the number of UV sources and the exposure time.
 Understanding and managing spectral output, irradiance and energy density is essential for formulating UV-curable materials, selecting the correct UV sources for a production line and ensuring the desired production speeds and cure results are achieved.